Things to See and Do:

 The West Somerset Railway has 20 miles of heritage railway through stunning Somerset countryside and coastline, making it Britain’s longest heritage line.
 We can't think of a more relaxing way to take in the varied beauty of the Somerset countryside than via the historic steam locomotives, coaches and wagons, and the ten unique stations.
 It can be picked up at our local village in Bishops Lydeard.

-Marvel at the fossils dotted along the truly fascinating Jurrasic coastline of Kilve Beach.
+Marvel at the fossils dotted along the truly fascinating jurassic coastline of Kilve Beach. www.visit-exmoor.co.uk/point-of-interest/kilve-beach

-Your visit wouldn't be complete without stopping for a cream tea at the Chantry Tea Gardens.
+Your visit wouldn't be complete without stopping for yet another cream tea at the Chantry Tea Gardens!
+Another top notch cream tea.

 The Cistercian abbey is said to contain the finest cloister buildings in England, showing what monastic life was like 800 years ago.
 Although Henry VIII destroyed some of the abbey, the cloister buildings, including the gatehouse, 15th century refectory with its angel roof and 13th century heraldic tiles have survived.